mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-06-16-why-body-language-is-important-for-software-developer.md

 {: .space }
 ## 4. Reduces Miscommunication

 In diverse teams, especially in cross-cultural ones, body language can be beneficial where words may fail.
-Being aware of your own non-verbal signals—and interpreting others’, can prevent potential misunderstandings.
+Being aware of your own non-verbal signals and interpreting others’, can prevent potential misunderstandings.

 {: .space }